Anne-Serine/Anne-Serine/README.md

 # Hello there 👋
 ## I'm Anne-Serine, Frontend Developer student at Noroff School of Technology and Digital Media.

-My journey involves not only writing lines of code but also understanding the intricate dance between design aesthetics and user experience.
+🚀 My journey involves not only writing lines of code but also understanding the intricate dance between design aesthetics and user experience.

+🔗 Links

+portfolio
+linkedin
+twitter

+Screenshots

+App Screenshot

 - 🌱 I’m currently learning **JavaScript**
 - 💬 Ask me about **anything**